 - Nine NSDA National Finalists in various speech events

-Middle and high school students may also participate on Mock Trial teams.
+- Middle and high school students may also participate on Mock Trial teams.
 The teams compete successfully on the regional and state levels.
 In 2004 the high school team won the national championship.
+In 2021 the high school team was the state champion as well as 5th in the nation.